mIRC-Scripters/mirckb/docs/source/identifiers/chanmodes.rst

 $chanmodes
 ==========

 The $chanmodes identifier will return the supported list of channel modes available on the active network connection.
-If not connected, mIRC defaults to a standard value of ''bIe,k,l''.
+If not connected, mIRC defaults to a standard value of ``bIe,k,l``.

 .. note:: Any active connection window can use this identifier, not just an active channel.